What Is an Insurance Adjuster?

-An insurance adjuster, sometimes called a claims adjuster or claims handler, is the person who investigates claims for an insurance provider.
+An insurance adjuster, sometimes called a claims adjuster, independent adjuster, or company adjuster, is the person who investigates claims for an insurance provider.
 The investigation may include interviewing witnesses, inspecting property damage, and reviewing police and hospital records.

 When you file an insurance claim, your insurer has a claims adjuster look into the events surrounding the loss.
 Typically, this means the adjuster:

 - Determines if the loss is covered under your policy, and if so, the amount your insurance company should pay.

 For small claims, an adjuster may only contact you by phone.
 But for something more costly, like a fire claim, an adjuster may need to come to your property to survey and record the damage.

 5 Tips for Working with an Adjuster